 The Light Mysteries is a section that includes optical illusion, holograms, and 3D images.
 Another special area is the Erevnotopos where they feel like real explorers.
 There, kids discover fossils in the sand and explore the local ecosystem.

 The Homo Sapiens Museum is close to the Lasithi Plateau, on the east of Crete.
 It’s an original museum-theme park focused on evolution since the times when men lived in caves until today.
 Kids go back thousands of years ago and learn about key inventions in history, such as the wheel.
 The zone dedicated to the Greek gods is also fascinating.

 The Archaeological Museum of Heraklion, which I always recommend, is a fantastic museum for those interested in the history of Crete.

 It’s interesting for older kids and it’s the best visit to combine with Crete’s Minoan Palace of Knossos.
-I’ve reviewed the visit to the museum with children, and written a detailed guide to exploring the archaeological site of Knossos as well as ther archaeological sites in Crete.
+I’ve reviewed the visit to the museum with children, and written a detailed guide to explore the archaeological site of Knossos as well as ther archaeological sites in Crete.

 The Open-air Museum of Lychnostatis is close to Hersonissos.
 It’s aa folklore museum about the island’s traditions and popular culture.
 The museum belongs to the Folklore and Educational Culture Networks of the Ministry of Culture of Greece.